castlecraft/custom_containers/docs/kube-devcontainer.md

 Notes:

 - Refer [K8s Bench docs](https://k8s-bench.castlecraft.in) for more.
 - In case of frappe apps, add `k8s_bench_url`, `k8s_bench_key` and `k8s_bench_secret` in `site_config.json` and use it to make python `requests`.
 You can use the internal kubernetes service url e.g. `http://manage-sites-k8s-bench.bench-system.svc.cluster.local:8000` instead of exposing the api if your frappe app also resides on same cluster.
+In case of development setup, use the `http://0.0.0.0:3000` url after accessing it via `kubectl port-forward`

-## Teardown
+### Teardown

 To teardown delete the helm releases one by one, wait for the pods to get deleted.